One World Under Doom: Main plot

 Outside of Latveria, Hill has Black Widow, Invisible Woman, and Scarlet Witch strike a weak spot in the dome.
-The group discovers a mix of blood magic, chaos magic, and time magic inside as a million souls are having their lifetimes harvested to empower Doom's magic.
+The group discovers a mix of blood magic, chaos magic, and time magic inside as a million souls are being harvested to empower Doom's magic.
 This information is transmitted to Mister Fantastic, who makes it public.

-Mister Fantastic becomes the Scientist Supreme, attacks Doom, and pulls him into the astral plane, only to be overpowered and knocked out of the astral plane.
+Mister Fantastic becomes the Scientist Supreme, attacks Doom, and pulls him into the astral plane, only to be easily overpowered and knocked out of the astral plane.

-While watching the fight with Franklin Richards, Jo-Venn, and N'kalla, Valeria decides to contact Doom in the mindscape and begs him to stop.
+Valeria decides to contact Doom in the mindscape and begs him to stop.
 Doom states that everything has a cost as he takes down Beta Ray Bill and ends his discussion with her while sending her out of the mindscape.
 Back in Latveria, Hill states that the Tyrannosaurus version of Doom has been taken down and that Mister Fantastic survived his battle with Doom.
 Storm and Human Torch attack Doom by combining their powers to create a fiery hurricane, but he retaliates and temporarily removes the powers of the mutants present.
 Doom alters time, making the preceding events a fixed moment in time that cannot be altered or prevented.
 He then detonates his armor, sending its shards flying throughout the battlefield.
 Valeria is mortally wounded by the shards and attempts to confront Doom, but dies before his eyes.

 Doom is devastated over Valeria's sacrifice and takes her body to the Vishanti as he tries to get them to listen to him.
 After failing to convince the Vishanti to resurrect Valeria, Doom meets with Living Tribunal.
 The Tribunal agrees to resurrect Valeria after Doom states that he intends to pay the price for his actions.
+The news media covers the aftermath as some people still support Doom and blame the heroes for his defeat.
 Shortly afterward, Doom asks Mister Fantastic to take good care of the world and disintegrates.
 Mister Fantastic discovers Doom's will hidden in his mask, which leaves Latveria and his other possessions in the hands of whoever can take care of it.
-Meanwhile in Lotkill, New York, Scarlet Witch welcomes back the Eye of Agamotto, the Cloak of Levitation, and other icons of the Sorcerer Supreme and introduces herself to them while asking if they should stir up trouble.